Aircloak/aircloak/air/docs/content/sql.md

 Somewhat counterintuitively the following query is rejected despite being perfectly valid SQL.
 The reason is that it is a personal query due to creating a per-user aggregate.
 We can tell that this is the case by observing that the query selects (and groups by) the user id column.
-At the same time the query is the top-most query and as such Aircloak is forced to anonymize it's output.
+At the same time the query is the top-most query and as such Aircloak is forced to anonymize its output.
 Anonymizing the results of a query where each output row uniquely belongs to a single user (the uid column is unique to a user) cannot be done without having to filter away all the data.
 Aircloak therefore rejects the query.